 How to Make the Used Car You Just Bought Less Germ-Infested

-Tips for cleaning a used car that's filled with festering mold, bacteria, and critters
+Tips for cleaning a used car that's filled with festering mold, bacteria, and microscopic critters

-You’ve spent months looking for the used car that’s within your budget and meets all your expectations.
-As you exchange the money for the title and drive your new car away, don’t forget one very important fact: this car was previously driven by someone else.
+You’ve spent months looking for a used car that’s within your budget and meets all your expectations.
+As you exchange the money for the title and drive away in your new car, don’t forget one very important fact: This car was previously driven by someone else.